Digital cleanup for businesses

 STEP 3

-Educate your staff about digital waste and organize a digital cleanup with your staff; you can encourage them to clean up their personal and company devices.
-Organize a competition, or challenge your co-workers to participate.
+Educate your staff about digital waste and organise a digital cleanup with your staff; you can encourage them to clean up their personal and company devices.
+Organise a competition, or challenge your co-workers to participate.
 Get rid of all junk and keep what is business-critical in cloud servers.
 Include your IT department in coming up with solutions that would cut down on wasteful digital practices.

 STEP 4